tu134/drawing/README.md

 The main code having no much complexity which may call for extra comments or documentation and usage is illustrated by unit-tests and main app itself.
 I was trying to balance and not to slip to over-design and over-commenting.

+Assumptions.
+The application does not prompt the user when lines (wholly or partially) are drawn beyond the visible area.
+The visible part only will be drawn in this case.

 ### Build and run ###

 You can use IDEA or Maven to run main app and unit-tests.
 (I was using Java 12)